MaximeThoonsen/sandbox-nginx/README.md

 # Sandbox nginx
 This repository provides a sandbox with some basics nginx vhosts.
 The purpose is to help users to understand how nginx works with those examples.

+Have a look at my [blog's post](http://www.theodo.fr/blog/2014/08/1894/) to learn the basics of nginx

 Bonus: a little exercise

 ## Requirements